School student events

 Our full range of events will enrich your knowledge of the world's people, places and environments.

-School and Student Members are invited to come along to this lecture to hear from leading academic, Danny Dorling, on the topic of inequality.
+School and Student Members are invited to come along to this lecture, by Dr Martin Parham, who will discuss why hazards can become disasters, even in locations where they are common.
 This event is being held exclusively for the Society's School and Student Members only.

 What do geographers actually do? - Autumn 2025